medavox/tuki-nuwa/text/bugs and candidate changes.md

 (eg noun-phrase verb-phrase)
 it gets harder to tell what each word is doing:

-*suwilu kala li nami pilusi i akisi* The (swimming dog? fish-dog?)
+*suwilu kala li nami pilusi i akisi* The (swimming animal? fish-animal?)

 If a noun-phrased is composed of two or more nouns, where the first noun is qualified by the rest (eg fish scarf.
-You know, a scarf for fish), then in Tuki Nuwa, it can be hard to tell which POS the qualifying words realise.
+You know, a scarf for fish), then in Tuki Nuwa, it can be hard to tell which POS the qualifying words are acting as.
 And which POS they realise can change the meaning of the sentence:

 *tumu kala* could be fish room or swimming room.